Vince-0/MSTeams-FreePBX/README.md

 Use at your own risk.

 ## Why
+Organisations with MS Teams may want to enable their users to make phone calls from the MS Teams application.
+This is done with MS Teams Direct Routing.
 <p align="center">
 <img src="https://github.com/Vince-0/MSTeams-FreePBX/blob/9660cbc6282b76b1156d93897cc81612802bca68/MSTEAMS-Asterisk.png" />
 </p>

+MS Teams users get a phone calls dialpad inside their Teams client
 <p align="center">
 <img src="https://github.com/Vince-0/MSTeams-FreePBX/blob/bfe585223027dddd8220907ff325088090d5cb41/MSTeams-dialpad2.png" />
 </p>

-Organisations with MS Teams may want to enable their users to make phone calls from the MS Teams application.
-This is done with MS Teams Direct Routing.

 MS Teams does not oficially support [Asterisk](https://en.wikipedia.org/wiki/Asterisk_(PBX)) as an SBC to connect VOIP services to MS Teams Direct Routing but [SIP](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) is SIP and each implementation is **almost** close enough to work out of the box.